johnhawver/johnhawver/README.md

 # Hello!
 I'm John

-I'm a computer engineering student who builds systems at the intersection of algorithms, data, and real-world constraints.
+I'm a computer engineering student at the University of Michigan who builds systems and workflows using algorithms, data, and real-world constraints.

 I’m especially interested in: